-- Develop an agency-cost theory of index fund stewardship decisions. - Put together hand-collected and public data to piece together evidence on the full range of stewardship activities of the Big Three. - Find that the evidence is consistent with the agencycosts view. - Identify a range of policy implications.
+- Develop agency-cost theory of index fund stewardship decisions - Put together hand-collected and pubic data to piece together evidence on the full range of stewardship activities of the Big Three, and find that the evidence is consistent with the agency-costs view. - Identify a range of policy implications.